swissup/swissup.github.io/m1/extensions/affiliatesuite/admin-interfaces-for-admins.md

 ### How to create and manage Affiliate campaign

-Add new campaign by navigating to `Templates Master / Affiliate Suite / Campaigns` and click **Add New Campaign**.
+Add new campaign by navigating to `Templates Master / Affiliate Suite / Campaigns`.
+Click **Add New Campaign**.

 You can see 2 tabs: `Campaign’s properties` and `Detailed commission conditions`.